RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 because we would have to accept that the form of water of desert mirages etc truly exists.

 And, in the second too,
-is it because only the arbiter of claimant and defendant does not have a sublated understanding (of their existence) only during the time of debate, or is it because no one even at another time has a sublated cognition (of their existence)?
+is it because only the arbiter, claimant and defendant do not have a sublated understanding (of their existence) only during the time of debate, or is it because no one even at another time has a sublated cognition (of their existence)?

 It's not the first,
 because we would have an overextension:
-Often even something that three people understand or something that someone understands at one time is seen to be sublated by the same people at another time.
+As we often see that even something that is understood by three people at the same time might be sublated by another person – or or even by the same three people at another time.

-And, it's not the case that that, although that object does not exist, despite its sublation it is still accepted as existent according to the apprehension of it that previously belonged to a handful of people
+And, it's not the case that that, although that object does not exist, despite its sublation it is still accepted as existent according to the apprehension of it that previously belonged to a handful of people.

 Therefore, we are left with the second option.
-That thing in which there is no sublation by any means should be accepted as existent.
+That thing in which there is no sublation in any way at all should be accepted as existent.

 #### VS Commentary